Dockweiler State Park Fishing Info

 You may also need surf fishing rigs and other accessories like pliers, clippers, or scissors.
 For surf fishing at Dockweiler State Park, you need a rod that is at least ten feet long.
 To cast your line out 250 feet or more, you will need heavy weights – at least three ounces of lead.

 For more active surf fishing, a short fishing rod with a length of seven to nine feet will be sufficient.
 To catch fish closer to the shore, you will have to target the troughs near the shore where the fish are active.
 If you have trouble spotting the troughs, try fan casting to increase your chances of success.
+So grab the best fishing sunglasses you can find, add fishing line and a decent Shimano spinning reel, and you’re good to go.

 If you’re older than sixteen, you need a current California fishing license to attempt to catch fish, mollusks, crustaceans, invertebrates, amphibians, or reptiles.
 You need a fishing license regardless of whether you are fishing in ocean waters or inland bodies of water.